 - The original virus was different from the virus(es) that caused the SARS epidemic in 2002-2003, SARS-CoV-1.

 - contagious – it infects people easily and infects more people; and

 - virulent – many infected people experience severe symptoms.

 An outbreak of an infectious disease is a crisis if the illness cannot be treated and or resolved naturally without consequences.
 Epidemics are outbreaks of infectious diseases that occur when the number of infected persons increases rapidly.
 Pandemics are large epidemics.
-SARS-CoV-2 became an epidemic in December 2019, and as a pandemic in March 2020.
+The illness or virus SARS-CoV-2 became an epidemic in December 2019, and a pandemic in March 2020.
 Features of this infectious disease were apparent by January 2020: